To Safely Study Volcanoes, Scientists Bring The Blast To Them

 Ultimately, the researchers wanted to get better at predicting volcanic behavior from a hazard perspective.
 For example, if scientists can accurately predict how much debris is going to fly from a volcano and in which direction, they can better predict how close people can live to a particular volcano and who might need to be evacuated in the event of an eruption.

 "Any volcanologist's motivation is ultimately to help us do better for future crises." says volcanologist Alison Graettinger.
 She says that the time the researchers spend at the simulation will help prepare them for real-world scenarios.
-"Some of these teams are going to be deploying this same equipment at an active volcano," Graettigner says.
+"Some of these teams are going to be deploying this same equipment at an active volcano," Graettinger says.
 "And they are going to make sure their measurements are the best they can be because of their time here."